Social media … some hate it, some love or if you’re anything like me, it’s a bit of both.

 - Learn new things and share ideas.
-I was actually first introduced to minimalism because I saw an article on Facebook!
-One click led to another and it eventually changed my entire life.
+I was actually first introduced to minimalism because of an article I saw on Facebook!
+One click led to another, and it eventually changed my entire life.

 - Stay up to date with community events, such as concerts or festivals.

-Whether you love it, hate it or fall somewhere in-between … ultimately, social media is a tool and it’s up to each of us to make an intentional choice about the role it plays in our lives.
+Because whether you love it, hate it or fall somewhere in-between—ultimately, social media is a tool.
+Instead of giving it up, we can make an intentional choice about the role it plays in our lives.

 BE HONEST ABOUT HOW SOCIAL MEDIA MAKES YOU FEEL

-Being mindful about social media starts with self-awareness.
-Think about the social media platforms, accounts, and pages you visit most and reflect on how you feel after using each one.
+Healthy social media habits start with self-awareness.
+Think about the social media platforms and accounts you visit most and reflect on how they make you feel.

-There are no right or wrong answers but the better you understand yourself and your feelings, the better equipped you are to make mindful choices.
+There are no right or wrong answers, but the better you understand yourself and your feelings, the better equipped you are to make wise choices about social media use.